 The Shetland Sheepdog is a herding dog breed developed to help sheep farmers to keep flocks in line.
-Nicknamed the Sheltie, this intelligent dog is affectionate and makes an excellent family companion.
+Nicknamed Shelties, this intelligent dog is affectionate and makes an excellent family companion.

 In the rugged Shetland Islands that lie between Scotland and Norway, a dog called the Toonie (Norwegian for farm) was crossed with Border Collie to herd and protect flocks of sheep.

 When the Sheltie was taken to Great Britain, the dog was described as a miniature Collie.
 Farmers began to breed smaller and fluffier Shelties that they could sell.